-Based in Taipei
+Based in Toronto

-Based in Taipei
+Based in Toronto

 Little Green Guide: The Kind and Curious Mindset

 Like moving into a new home and starting a basic kitchen pantry, having a basic set of versatile household ingredients can help you be more green.
-Look up the many cleaning uses of vinegar, lemon, baking soda, oils and herbs.
-You will find many household products can be replaced by a simple recipe of natural ingredients.
+Look up the many cleaning uses of vinegar, lemon, baking soda, oils, and herbs.
+You will find that many household products can be replaced by a simple recipe of natural ingredients.
 Not only is it cheap to buy these ingredients in bulk(depends on where you are), it reduces packaging waste.
-Apply the same thinking to your closet, office and rest of the home.
+Apply the same thinking to your closet, office, and rest of the home.

 Make, Grow, Eat Your Own

 Gardening is a great hobby that compliments many green initiatives.
 Start with growing from your veggie scraps or herbs.
 It may seem like you can only garnish your soup or have an occasional salad but let it slowly blossom into a garden that suits your lifestyle.
 Composting is also a great way to get rid of food residue and paper packaging.
 If gardening is not your thing, it’s ok!
-Visit a local market and buy seasonal produce that has lower carbon footprint.
+Visit a local market and buy seasonal produce that has a lower carbon footprint.